fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 * 5 points for each mixed-color tree
 * 1 point for each of the rest of your pieces

+To start scoring, just add up all of the scores of the pyramids according to the groupings listed above.

 > For example, a Vault with 2 red trees would initially score
 > (7 + 7) = 14 points